jhu-ip/cs220-s22/assign/final.md

 comment on the contributions that they and their partners made to the final project.

-Note that the deadline for this individual submission is 48 hours after the code submission deadline (i.e. Sunday 5/1 at 11pm).
+Note that the deadline for this individual submission is 72 hours after the code submission deadline (i.e. Monday 5/2 at 11pm).
 **Each team member must submit their own version of this contributions assignment in order to get credit for their work on the final project.**